 BUS RIDERS: Bus numbers will be announced as the bus arrives.
 When the bus arrives, an adult will escort the children to the bus circle.
 Kindergarteners will be assigned “bus buddies” by their teachers to help them with bus procedures.
 An adult must be at the bus stop to meet Kindergarten students.

-CAR RIDERS: Students whose parents will be picking them up by car will meet in the Gym.
-For everyone’s safety, these students will be dismissed when the buses have left the school grounds, which is approximately 3:25.
+CAR RIDERS: For everyone’s safety, these students will be dismissed when the buses have left the school grounds, which is approximately 3:25.
 Drivers should remain in their vehicles and pull up to the curb in the circle and their child will be escorted to the vehicle.
 Please do not park in the circle.